-- Variation includes changes to chapters 2, 3, 4, 5, 6, 8 & 9 of the County Development Plan and includes the changes which have resulted from the introduction of a "Core Strategy" in accordance with the requirements of the Planning and Development (Amendment) Act - 1.5.3.
+Variation includes changes to chapters 2, 3, 4, 5, 6, 8 & 9 of the County Development Plan and includes the changes which have resulted from the introduction of a "Core Strategy" in accordance with the requirements of the Planning and Development (Amendment) Act 2010.

+- 1.5.3.
 The "Core Strategy" has been prepared in order to ensure that the County Development Plan and the Local Area Plans are consistent with the Regional Planning Guidelines.
-Its main elements

-- 1.5.4.
+Its main elements are to: - Identify the quantum, location and phasing of development considered necessary to provide for the future population of the county over the plan period. - Demonstrate how future development supports public transport/existing services etc. - Ensure that the County Council and key stakeholders assess the needs and priorities for the area on a plan led basis, and - Provide the framework for deciding on the scale, phasing and location of new development, having regard to existing services and planned investment over the coming years. - 1.5.4.
 Chapter 2 ('Core Strategy') of the County Development Plan 2009 as varied sets out population and household targets which have been developed to reflect the annual growth rates proposed in the South West Regional Planning Guidelines, taking account of the 2020 horizon year used in this plan.
-Tables 2.5 - 2.7 set out the housing requirements and potential housing yield up to the year 2020 for the four main Strategic Planning Areas of the County.
-Tables 2.10 - 2.13 set out the population targets, housing requirements and potential yield for the period up to the year 2020 for the main towns and the villages and rural areas within each of the four Strategic Planning - 1.5.5.
+Tables 2.5 2.7 set out the housing requirements and potential housing yield up to the year 2020 for the four main Strategic Planning Areas of the County.
+Tables 2.10 2.13 set out the population targets, housing requirements and potential yield for the period up to the year 2020 for the main towns and the villages and rural areas within each of the four Strategic Planning Areas - 1.5.5.
 The targets set out in these tables are based on population targets for the Irish Regions (including the South West Region) that were issued by the Department of the Environment Heritage and Local Government in February 2007.
-Since then, the Department has issued revised targets (October 2009) for the period up to 2022 and Guidelines for the South West Region that were adopted in 2010. - Development Acts and be consistent with the County Development Plan 2009, it is important that this Local Area Plan, together with the cumulative effects of other Local Area Plans is broadly consistent with
+Since then, the Department has issued revised targets (October 2009) for the period up to 2022 and these have recently been included in the Regional Planning Guidelines for the South West Region that were adopted in 2010.
+Following the inclusion of the 'Core Strategy', the County Development Plan is consistent with the Regional Planning Guidelines. - 1.5.6.
+In order to meet the requirement of the Planning and Development Acts and be consistent with the County Development Plan 2009, it is important that this Local Area Plan, together with the cumulative effects of other Local Area Plans is broadly consistent with